Together we can create a wave of opportunity for the Mainers who are creating a vibrant future for our coast.

 The impacts of climate change and economic shifts present new obstacles for coastal communities to navigate.
 Mainers, however, have a talent for turning challenges into opportunities.
 Building off a legacy of innovation, we are partnering with community and business leaders to envision and create a working waterfront that is resilient, sustainable, and accessible to all Mainers.

-With your help, we can connect Black, Indigenous, People of Color (BIPOC) students with careers on the water, help more women build successful aquaculture businesses, and forge pathways for clean energy jobs.
+With your help, we can connect students from historically disadvantaged groups with careers on the water, help more women build successful aquaculture businesses, and forge pathways for clean energy jobs.
 We are excited to announce three new programs that empower the people who power Maine’s working waterfront—but only with your support.

 Three new programs that put people first.